groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/pdf-metadata/_index.md

 Ever wondered how to retrieve crucial information like author names, creation dates, or subjects from PDF documents programmatically?
 Our tutorial on [reading built-in properties from PDFs in .NET](./read-built-in-properties-pdfs/) using GroupDocs.Metadata equips you with the necessary skills.
 Dive into C# code examples to access valuable metadata effortlessly.

-_Read more_ to explore how GroupDocs.Metadata simplifies the extraction of built-in properties from PDF files.

 ## Read Custom Properties from PDFs in .NET

 Custom properties in PDF documents offer a way to embed additional information tailored to specific needs.
 In our tutorial, you’ll learn how to [extract these custom properties](./read-custom-properties-pdfs/) using GroupDocs.Metadata for .NET.
 Delve into C# code samples to unlock a treasure trove of metadata management possibilities.

-_Discover more_ about leveraging GroupDocs.Metadata to handle custom properties in PDFs seamlessly.

 ## Read Document Statistics from PDFs in .NET